myfreeer/chrome-pak-customizer/README.md

 4. (Optional) modify extracted files.
 5. Drag `pak_index.ini` to `pack.bat`.
 6. Repacked pak file would be in the same folder of `pak_index.ini` with a name like `pak_index_packed.pak`.

+There is also a [GIF Guide](https://github.com/myfreeer/chrome-pak-customizer/wiki/GIF-Guide-v2) on windows.

 ## Usage (Command line)
 ```